People

 Profile

-I joined the School of History, Politics and International Relations at the University of Leicester in 2019 as a Teaching Fellow in International Relations.
-I teach on a range of modules in Politics and IR and currently convene the third year module PL3129 Politics of Nuclear Weapons.
-I also convene the MA module US Foreign Policy and the first-year module Order and Disorder: International Relations 1989 to the Present.
-I supervise a range of dissertation topics at the undergraduate and postgraduate levels, including through our Distance Learning degrees.
+I joined the School of History, Politics and International Relations at the University of Leicester in 2019.
+As a Teaching Fellow in International Relations, I teach on a wide range of modules in Politics and IR.
+I currently convene the third-year module on the Politics of Nuclear Weapons, the MA module on US Foreign Policy, and the first-year module Order and Disorder: International Relations 1989 to the Present.
+My teaching portfolio also includes supervising a variety of dissertation topics at both undergraduate and postgraduate levels, including through our Distance Learning degrees.

-Prior to my time at Leicester, I earned my PhD in International Politics at Aberystwyth University in Wales with my thesis Spying Gender: Women in British Intelligence 1969-1994.
-For my doctoral studies, I was awarded a Doctoral Career Development Scholarship.
-While at Aberystwyth, I also worked as a part time teaching staff member in the Department of International Politics, as an exam invigilator, and as an academic subject tutor the International English Centre.
+I earned my PhD in International Politics at Aberystwyth University in Wales with my thesis Spying Gender: Women in British Intelligence 1969-1994.
+My doctoral studies were supported by a Doctoral Career Development Scholarship from Aberystwyth University.
+While at Aberystwyth, I also taught in the Department of International Politics, worked as an exam invigilator, and was an academic subject tutor the International English Centre.

 Research